 Many parents start their babies with iron-fortified rice or oatmeal cereals, and then graduate them to fruits and vegetables.
 Still, it's perfectly fine to start your kid on stage 1 fruits and vegetables or puree a veggie or fruit yourself.

 "The biggest issue for parents of children with eczema is they need to introduce one food at a time so they can know what is causing a problem," says Chris Adigun, MD, a clinical assistant professor of dermatology at the New York University School of Medicine.
 "Stick with that food for at least 4 or 5 days before you move on to the next food."

 After each new one, watch out for signs of an allergy, like:

 - Diarrhea, sometimes with blood

 - Swelling of the lips or tongue

-If you see any of these symptoms, call your child's doctor.
+If you see any of these, call your child's doctor.

-At around 1 year, you can try giving your child whole milk.
-If you notice any skin problems, ask your doctor if you should switch to soy milk.
+Around 1 year old, you can try giving your child whole milk.
+If you notice any skin problems, then ask your doctor if you should switch to soy milk.